hashicorp/packer/website/source/docs/builders/triton.html.md

 ### Optional:

 - `triton_url` (string) - The URL of the Triton cloud API to use.
-If omitted it will default to the URL of the Joyent Public cloud.
-If you are using your own private Triton installation you will have to supply the URL of the cloud API of your own Triton installation.
+If omitted it will default to the `us-sw-1` data center URL of the Joyent Public cloud.
+    If you are using your own private Triton installation or want to use another data center you will have to supply the URL of the cloud API of your own Triton installation.

 - `source_machine_firewall_enabled` (boolean) - Whether or not the firewall of the VM used to create an image of is enabled.
 The Triton firewall only